 “While boys and girls benefit from learning together in their early years, better educational outcomes are derived through single-sex classes in the important middle years,” he says.

 “In the senior years, it is important to have a structure that supports the nature of the learning.
 This works best as single-gender in most classes, but combined classes are implemented when better learning outcomes will be achieved in that environment.”

 Vice-Principal Community Engagement & Advancement Mr Scott Doran says this enlightened approach recognises diverse learning needs and offers the best of both worlds.

 “The Parallel Education Model is based on a very clear idea—that single-sex classrooms within a co-educational school create the best learning environment,” Mr Doran says.

 “Children can study free from distraction and maximise their chances of achieving academic excellence, but of course benefit from the social advantage of each other.

 “As they grow older, boys and girls mix freely in the playground and attend Music, Drama and other activities together.
 All students benefit … regardless of their gender or learning type.”

-If you would like to see our Parallel Education Model in action, you are welcome to attend the next open morning at your preferred Haileybury campus.
+If you would like to see our Parallel Education Model in action, you are welcome to attend the next Haileybury open morning or learn more at our next school tour.